Biggest post-draft concerns for every NFL team

 Sign Kirk Cousins long term.

 I know, I know, they probably won't.
-But they have until July 15 to come to their sense.
+But they have until July 15 to come to their senses.
 Franchising Cousins again next year is cost-prohibitive (something like $34 million), and while they could transition-tag him, that's still $29 million and allows other teams (Hello, 49ers!) to hit him with an offer sheet and set the price.
 Odds are, if Washington doesn't sign Cousins to a long-term deal by the July deadline, this is his last season there.
 And if that happens, this time next year it is getting the same blurb as the Browns and the Jets, and you don't want that.

 Full draft class | Unanswered question: Who will be the next GM?